 Quite different from your usual questions, Dave, but can you explain how to score a middle school volleyball match that’s part of tournament play?
 I ask because I believe you have a daughter who plays volleyball, so I figure you might have had to figure this one out…

-That's what comes of me Twittering about things, I guess.
-You're right, my middle school daughter is indeed on the school volleyball team and I have indeed been dragooned more than once to score a match, even as I continually puzzle over the complex scoring and score pages that are used.
+My middle school daughter is on the school volleyball team and I have indeed been dragooned more than once to score a match, even as I continually puzzle over the complex scoring and score pages that are used.
+You can buy a volleyball scorebook for just a few dollars — like this one — and they have instructions, but they don’t differentiate middle school volleyball from high school play.

-On the other hand, I've got 90% of it down and why not share that here, so you can learn about this arcane stuff too?
+Since I’ve got 90% of it down after a season of trying to figure everything out, I figure why not share that here, so you can learn about this arcane stuff too?

-Okay.
 Ready?
-Roll up your sleeves, this is pretty complicated.
+Roll up your sleeves, this is pretty complicated…

 Volleyball is scored with a special score book that’s a complex grid with a bunch of specific areas and sections.
 Here’s an overview: